 The area of law that focuses on senior citizens and their family members is called elder law.

-Planning of an estate, devising payment methods for long term care, handling Medicaid spending, and dealing with Powers of Attorney are all things that an elder law attorney would handle.
+Planning of an estate, devising payment methods for long term care, handling Medicaid spending, and dealing with Powers of Attorney are all things that an elder law attorney would handle on your behalf.

 Seniors can have the best care possible when all of the legal documents surrounding them are in order.

-Friends and family members are the perfect places to start when looking for a lawyer.
+Friends and family members are the perfect places to start when looking for a lawyer of almost any kind.